-Public consultation is now open on Westminster's proposals for the Strand/Aldwych area.
+Public consultation took place in early 2019 on Westminster's proposals for the Strand/Aldwych area.

 (Click image to enlarge.)

-The plans we’ve seen show no formal cycle route through the south side of Aldwych, and no way for eastbound cyclists to enter at the west end and exit and the east end.
+The plans showed no formal cycle route through the south side of Aldwych, and no way for eastbound cyclists to enter at the west end and exit and the east end.

 The Aldwych is typical of the gyratory systems of the 1960s that are now largely discredited and a hostile environment for cyclists: at some point you will probably have to cross at least two lanes of fast-moving traffic.
 Not to mention the noise, fumes etc. Not much fun for pedestrians either!